- 23rd June 2020

 Partner: CIMA Foundation; Belarus State Economics University; JB Chatterton and Associates

-A technical assistance project to support the Government of Belarus in enhancing the national post-disaster damage and loss assessment methodology, and to design a related IT system for collection, aggregation and reporting of loss data.
+A technical assistance project to support the World Bank in the Republic of Belarus in enhancing the national post-disaster damage and loss assessment methodology, and to design a related IT system for collection, aggregation and reporting of loss data.

 The availability of reliable and accurate post-disaster damage and loss information is critical to disaster risk management (DRM) and effective disaster risk reduction (DRR).
 Collecting and processing this data after disasters is fundamental to DRM including emergency management, relief, reconstruction planning and the development of DRR measures.